Semantic Joint Source Channel Coding for Distributed Subsurface Imaging in Multi-Agent Systems: Performance Evaluation

-First, a classic \ac{JSCC} architecture is used where no side information is used at the decoder, which is shown in Fig. \ref{fig:JSCC}.
-For the case of \ac{JSCC} without side information, each encoder decoder pair is optimized to individually reconstruct the observation $\hat{\bm{\s}}_i$.
-To see how the impact the availability of side information in the encoder decoder design, we compare the case of \ac{JSCC} without side information to \ac{JSCC} with side information, which is shown in Fig. \ref{fig:JSCC_with_side_info}.
-For \ac{JSCC} (with side information), the encoder pairs are optimized to individually reconstruct the observation $\hat{\bm{\s}}_i$.
-As we consider the side information for the encoder decoder design for all further compared methods, we do not explicitly mention the consideration of side information to simplify the notation, and only mention it explicitly if no side information is used.
-The next approach, referred to as distributed \ac{JSCC}, shown in Fig. \ref{fig:D_JSCC}, uses a joint decoder to decode all observations $\hat{\bm{\s}}_1, \dots, \hat{\bm{\s}}_{N_\ell}$ to exploit the correlation between the observations $1$ to $N_\ell$.
+For a more suitable benchmark, a classic \ac{JSCC} architecture is used where no side information is used at the decoder, which is shown in Fig. \ref{fig:JSCC}.
+For the case of \ac{JSCC} without side information, each encoder/decoder pair is optimized to individually reconstruct the observation $\veloIndexIhat$ for the velocity model dataset or $\gradIndexIhat$ for the velocity gradient dataset.
+To see how the availability of side information impacts the encoder/decoder design, we compare the case of \ac{JSCC} without side information to \ac{JSCC} with side information, which is shown in Fig. \ref{fig:JSCC_with_side_info}.
+All following methods use the side information available at the decoder.
+For \ac{JSCC} (with side information), the encoder pairs are optimized to individually reconstruct the observation $\veloIndexIhat$ or $\gradIndexIhat$, respectively.
+As we consider the side information for the encoder/decoder design for all further compared methods, we do not explicitly mention the consideration of side information to simplify the notation, and only mention it explicitly if no side information is used.
+The next approach, referred to as distributed \ac{JSCC} is shown in Fig. \ref{fig:D_JSCC}.
+It uses a joint decoder for all observations $\veloIndexOnehat, \dots, \veloIndexLasthat$ or $\gradIndexOnehat, \dots, \gradIndexLasthat$, respectively, to exploit the correlation between the observations $1$ to $\numberReceivers$.

 Furthermore, we compare the proposed semantic \ac{JSCC} and the semantic \ac{JSCC} \ac{OAC} methods, which are shown in Figs. \ref{fig:Sem_D_JSCC} and \ref{fig:AirComp_Sem_D_JSCC}, respectively.
-The proposed methods both directly reconstruct the semantic variable $\bm{z}$ as distributed function computation, instead of reconstructing the individual observations, as only the semantic variable is required for executing the \ac{ATC-FWI} algorithm.
-The benefit of the semantic \ac{JSCC} \ac{OAC} approach compared to the semantic \ac{JSCC} approach is that all agents can transmit on the same channel resources, potentially using the channel resources more efficiently, with the constraint that the transmitted data needs to be written as a nomographic function, and with the drawback that synchronization is required \cite{OAC_survey1,OAC_survey2}.
+Both proposed methods directly reconstruct the semantic variables $\veloSum$ or $\gradSum$, respectively, as \ac{DFC}, instead of reconstructing the individual observations, as only the semantic variable is required for executing the \ac{ATC-FWI} algorithm.
+The benefit of the semantic \ac{JSCC} \ac{OAC} approach compared to the semantic \ac{JSCC} approach is that all agents can transmit on the same channel resources, potentially using the channel resources more efficiently.
+This comes with the constraint of formulating the transmitted data as a nomographic function, and with the drawback that synchronization is required \cite{OAC_survey1,OAC_survey2}.